Abhay0809/ChatCord/README.md

 # ChatCord

  A simple but interactive Chatting Application on Web platform!
 This Project has been build by me Abhay Anand.
 Hopefully I think you all will like this project.
 Project presented to Code Vision BCET.
-Won First Prize xD
+Also Won First Prize xD

 ## Getting Started